 Publicity materials are available in the form of sample press releases, bookmarks, flyers, and shelftalkers -- see OverDrive Promotional Materials for samples and ordering information.

 OverDrive partners with many publishers.
-Currently WPLC licenses downloadable audiobooks, ebooks, magazines, and a small collection of streaming videos.
+Currently, WPLC licenses downloadable audiobooks, ebooks, and magazines.

 A WPLC selection committee is selecting the content.
 SCLS Representatives are Kelly Allen (Oregon) and Katie Hanson (Madison).
 You can recommend titles for WPLC to purchase when using the OverDrive site.
 Recommendations are forwarded to the selection committee for review.

 The WPLC Collection Development Policy (pdf) is available on the WPLC website.